ejconlon/minipat/README.md

 * Implement polymeters
 * Additional combinators like `arp, off, jux, |+, every, squiz, range`
 * Backends for...
 Plain old MIDI?
 Renoise?
+* Backend with push/pull of textual patterns
+* More meaningful `Pretty` subclasses for pattern rep or plain old logging